 OS: -2.25 -1.25 x 090

 The palpebral fissure height was 12mm OU.
-The upper lids overlapped the superior limbus by 2mm.
-The lower lids were tangent to the lower limbus.
+The upper eyelids overlapped the superior limbus by 2mm.
+The lower eyelids were tangent to the lower limbus.

 The lenses were inserted and comfort was good, with minimal tearing.

 OS: 20/30+ with Over-Refraction +0.75DS 20/20